 A judge in British Columbia has ruled that Canada's polygamy laws are constitutional, rejecting the argument from two B.C. polygamists who claimed the law violated their charter rights.

 Winston Blackmore and James Oler were found guilty of having multiple wives in B.C.
 Supreme Court last July.
 They returned to court to argue their convictions were null because the law itself was unconstitutional under the Charter of Rights and Freedoms.

 On Friday, B.C.
-Supreme Court Justice Sheri Ann Donegan rejected the argument, stating that Blackmore and Oler considered their lifestyles above the law when they continued to marry women in Bountiful, B.C.
+Supreme Court Justice Sheri Ann Donegan rejected the argument, stating that Blackmore and Oler considered their lifes above the law when they continued to marry women in Bountiful, B.C.

 Blackmore and Oler showed little emotion as the judgment was read.
 About a dozen of Blackmore's daughters were in attendance in the Cranbrook courtroom.

 Both men are former bishops in the small fundamentalist Mormon community located in southeastern B.C.
 They argue that polygamy law infringes on their charter rights to freedom of religion and expression.

 Neither denied having multiple marriages.
 Blackmore was found to have married more than two dozen women, while Oler had five wives.
 Blackmore has fathered more than 145 children from his marriages.

 "I'm guilty of living my religion and that's all I'm saying today because I've never denied that," Blackmore told reporters after the last year's guilty verdict.

 Both men are the first in modern Canadian history to be convicted of polygamy.
 They will now be sentenced barring further appeals, although there is no precedent in Canadian law.

 Last year, court heard Bountiful residents are members of the Fundamentalist Church of Jesus Christ of Latter-day Saints, which condones plural marriage.